 But there are also new start-ups whose models represent “new ways of doing things we probably did 100 years ago,” Gribbin explains.

-The concept here is to produce the garment once a customer has purchased it – eliminating inventory, long seasonal calendars, endless supply chains, markdowns, discounts and obsolescence.
+On-demand apparel production The concept here is to produce the garment once a customer has purchased it – eliminating inventory, long seasonal calendars, endless supply chains, markdowns, discounts and obsolescence.

 Examples include Unmade, a digital custom-knitting company based in London; Ministry of Supply, a Boston-based high performance brand founded by former Massachusetts Institute of Technology students; and Share Cloth, a NYC startup “that’s not only doing custom women’s clothing, custom made to fit, on demand, delivered in five days, but they’ve created a platform to allow other designers and entrepreneurs to do the same thing.”